AlirezaSadeghi/backmarket/README.rst

     cd molecule_parser
     python main.py

-Project's root directory (e.g. backmarket) is automatically added to your python path so imports should be fine and you won't need to do any setup.
+Project's root directory is automatically added to your python path so imports should be fine and you won't need to do any setup.

 *************